 Thank You!We conducted fair, efficient, and safe elections in 2020 due in no small part to all the Election Judges who stepped up to serve.
-We're grateful for those community members and look forward to working with them all again in 2022! if you'd like to join the group of potential judges for 2022, please read below.
+We're grateful for those community members and look forward to working with them all again!

 Complete this application to serve your community.
 We're recruiting anyone over 18 years of age who are eligible to vote, as well as students who are 16 or 17 years old.
-We'll get you on our Election Judge list and be in contact with you as we get closer to the election.
-Please note, this communication will not be occurring until 2022, unless we have a special election.
+We'll get you on our Election Judge list and be in contact with you as we get closer to the election usually mid June.

 Blue Earth County is always recruiting Election Judges!